YashKalia/GoGreenServer/doc/reports/final-report/final_report_ideas.md

 1. Did you manage to stick to the planning (why (not))
 2. How did the collaboration in team go?
+    * I would say I communicated fine overall with the other team members but the week before Demo 3, there was a miscommunication from my part which caused my contributions to Demo 3 very limited.
 3. How did you communicate?
 4. How did version control help (if at all)
     * Git was very helpful in allowing us to work in separate branches simultaneously so that different parts of the app were being developed at the same time.